presire/PineScaleQML/README.md

 <br>

 # 1. Install the necessary dependencies for PineScaleQML
-Create a directory for installing Qt libraries on PinePhone.<br>
+You need to install Qt libraries shown below on PinePhone.<br>
 * libQt5Core.so.5
 * libQt5Gui.so.5
 * libQt5Quick.so.5